Haiti: Transportation

 Haiti has two main highways that run from one end of the country to the other.
 The northern highway, Route Nationale No. 1 (National Highway One), originates in Port-au-Prince, winding through the coastal towns of Montrouis and Gonaïves, before reaching its terminus at the northern port Cap-Haïtien.
 The southern highway, Route Nationale No. 2, links Port-au-Prince with Les Cayes via Léogâne and Petit-Goâve.
-The state of Haiti's roads are generally poor, many being potholed and becoming impassable in rough weather.
+The state of roads is generally poor, many being potholed and becoming impassable in rough weather.

-The port at Port-au-Prince, Port international de Port-au-Prince, has more registered shipping than any of the other dozen ports in the country.
+Port international de Port-au-Prince has more registered shipping than any of the other dozen ports in the country.
 The port's facilities include cranes, large berths, and warehouses, but these facilities are not in good condition.
 The port is underused, possibly due to the substantially high port fees.
 The port of Saint-Marc is currently the preferred port of entry for consumer goods.

 In the past, Haiti used rail transport; however, the rail infrastructure was poorly maintained when in use and cost of rehabilitation is beyond the means of the Haitian economy.
 In 2018 the Regional Development Council of the Dominican Republic proposed a "trans-Hispaniola" railway between both countries.